 In 2018 we brought to fruition our "Many Voices” project, in which we showcased the poetry of immigrant women living in New York City and premiered three new composItions based on that poetry.
 In 2015, we made our theater debut in the Off-Broadway production of The Events at the New York Theater Workshop, and some members also performed in the BOSSS Theatre Festival production of The Visitors.
 BVS Women’s Choir has released three CD recordings: Songs of Peace and Love (2011), Hope (2014), and Faith is the Bird (2016).
 BVS is a 501(c)3 organization.

-The choir rehearses on Monday nights from 7–9 pm at Old First Reformed Church in Park Slope, Brooklyn, and auditions new members each year.
+The choir rehearses on Monday nights in Park Slope, Brooklyn, and auditions new members each year.

 "BVS brings a bright exuberance to their performances of my music.
 Director Jessica Corbin and I share both a musical aesthetic as well as social values, which always makes for a fruitful collaboration"